Your basket is currently empty!

 Oolong teas, or wulong as they were known, translates as Black Dragon and these teas account for around fourteen percent of Chinese tea production.
 Highly acclaimed in China, they are semi-fermented, in that the leaf is partially oxidised and therefore lye between green tea which is not oxidised and black tea which is fully oxidised.
-Oolong loose teas are the most difficult type of tea to manufacture: depending upon the particular type of tea there can be as few as three steps in the making of oolong to as many as eighteen and each must be carefully controlled.
+In this introduction to Oolong teas it should be pointed out that these teas are the most difficult type to manufacture.
+Depending upon the particular variety there can be as few as three steps in the making of oolong to as many as eighteen and each must be carefully controlled.
 Oolong teas are made from larger leaves and may be picked as a set of the top three leaves.
 They are picked after the green leaf, during the middle of the day.

-The making of oolong teas firstly involves withering of the picked leaf in direct sunlight followed by shaking or rolling of the leaf over a period of between six and eight hours to bruise the leaf edges.
+As an introduction to oolong teas, production firstly involves withering of the picked leaf in direct sunlight followed by shaking or rolling of the leaf over a period of between six and eight hours to bruise the leaf edges.
 The leaf is then more vigorously tumbled in a bamboo drum three times for about twenty minutes each time over a period of six hours.
 It is this bruising that allows the juices to come out of the leaf which gradually turn a reddish colour.
-Formosa Oolongs are fermented 60-70%, closer to black teas, whereas China oolongs are generally fermented only 12-20% and are therefore closer to green teas.
+Typically Formosa Oolongs are fermented 60-70%, closer to black teas, whereas China oolongs are generally fermented only 12-20% and are therefore closer to green teas.
 They are also greener in appearance.
 The tumbled leaf is then fired on wire racks in, traditionally, charcoal ovens at about 40 degrees centigrade for around two hours.
 A final firing four six hours finishes the tea.
 The appearance of the leaf will be either open, crimped or ball rolled, the colour varying from greenish-grey to brownish-black.

 How to make your pot of oolong tea